rptb1/tammy-norie/plan/unsinkability.rst

-  Attach `closed-cell foam`_ to the hull so that over 1 tonne of seawater would be dispalced by the air in the foam even if the boat is fully submerged, creating an upthrust greater than the weight of the boat [Newbridge1982]_ [RB2015]_ [RT2007]_.
+  Attach `closed-cell foam`_ to the hull so that over 1 tonne of seawater would be dispalced by the air in the foam even if the boat is fully submerged, creating an upthrust greater than the weight of the boat [RB2015]_ [RT2007]_.

+.. _closed-cell foam: https://en.wikipedia.org/wiki/Foam#Solid_foams

   Newbridge claim the Coromandel weighs 2000lbs (908kg) laden [Newbridge1982]_ and so I'm using this as a guide.
+The lack of precision in the 2000lb figure suggests an error of at least ±10%.
-I intend to measure the actual weight of Tammy Norie with her equipment in the spring of 2020 using a pubic weighbridge.
+  I intend to measure the actual weight of Tammy Norie (`.plan.weighbridge`_).
 Tammy has quite a lot of gear aboard in preparation for single-handed distance sailing, so there may be a surprise and a need for more floatation.
-[TODO:
+[TODO: Contingency plan.]
-  Explain contingencies.]

-.. _closed-cell foam: https://en.wikipedia.org/wiki/Foam#Solid_foams

 _`.design.lining`